-- \ Reserve Bank's stringent regulatory powers over the commercial banks prior to the 1980s - \ Reserve Bank's Payment Systems Board's 'extensive powers' to request any financial information from the banks - \ Annual financial reporting for last 26 years by the Fed.
-Reserve to the U.S. Congress on 'Profitability of Credit Card Operations of large U.S. Credit Card banks' - \ A pie chart for 'Costs' and a pie chart for 'Revenues' of U.S. MasterCard and Visa Credit Card Issuers that display: - interest and late payment fees exceed 80% of 'Revenues'; and - annual fees account for not more than 2% of 'Revenues' - Unconscionable Conduct re Credit Card Products (misleading and deceptive conduct, predatory advertising), usurious interest rates targeted at Australians with poor Financial Literacy
+- Reserve Bank's stringent regulation of the banks prior to the 1980s - Reserve Bank's Payment Systems Board's 'extensive powers' to request any financial information from the banks - annual financial reporting for last 26 years by the Fed.
+Reserve to the U.S. Congress on 'Profitability of Credit Card Operations of large U.S. Credit Card banks' - a pie chart for 'Costs' and a pie chart for 'Revenues' of U.S. MasterCard and Visa Credit Card Issuers that display: - interest and late payment fees exceed 80% of 'Revenues'; and - annual fees account for less than 2% of 'Revenues' - Unconscionable Conduct (misleading and deceptive conduct, predatory advertising) by some 'Credit Card Issuers'

-Motivated by the belief that Credit Card Products should follow the 'User Pays Principle' so that all credit cardholders pay the cost of their line/s of credit, the Writer has prepared:
+Motivated by the belief that credit card products should follow the 'User Pays Principle' so that all credit cardholders pay the cost of their line/s of credit, the Writer has prepared:

-- 'Ten Written Questions (re credit card products) for the Shadow Minister for Revenue and Financial Services to submit to the Minister for Revenue and Financial Services during Question Time in the Lower House of Federal Parliament' - 2.
-Comprehensive 'Grounds/Reasons for why the Shadow Minister for Revenue and Financial Services should submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services, during Question Time in the Lower House of Federal Parliament' contains many graphs and tables
+- 1. 'Ten Written Questions (re credit card products) for the Shadow Minister for Revenue and Financial Services to submit to the Minister for Revenue and Financial Services, Ms Kelly O'Dwyer, during Question Time in the Lower House of Federal Parliament' - 2. comprehensive 'Grounds/Reasons for why the Shadow Minister for Revenue and Financial Services should submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services, Ms Kelly O'Dwyer, during Question Time in the Lower House of Federal Parliament' - contains many graphs and tables